Riib11/monadic-equality/notes.md

 I’ve broken the properties I need into the following classes:

-- `Concrete` provides “concretization” of a propositional equality into an SMT equality. `Concrete a` is instantiated for each type a for which SMT equality can be used (roughly parallel to Niki’s `SMTEq` class).
+- `Concrete` provides “concretization” of a propositional equality into an SMT equality. `Concreteness a` is instantiated for each type a for which SMT equality can be used (roughly parallel to Niki’s `SMTEq` class).
 - `Retractable` provides the ability to use an extensional equality of f and g to derive `f x = g x` for a given `x`.
 This should directly follow from the definition of extensionality (the `Extensionality` constructor of EqualityProp, but because we can’t usefully pattern-match on instances of `EqualityProp`, this has to be posed as a separate property.
 It should be possible to instantiate `forall a b.
-Retractable a b`, (via a use of the `Substitutability` constructor of `EqualityProp` but I’m having a problem getting it to type-check. so, its a work-in-progress).
+Retractability a b`, (via a use of the `Substitutability` constructor of `EqualityProp` but I’m having a problem getting it to type-check. so, its a work-in-progress).
 Perhaps this should be posed simply as a function rather than a class, since its instantiated for all